Hackerjedi666/CybersecNotes/examNotes/hpc/answers.md

 Ensuring a balanced distribution of workload across GPU cores is essential to avoid performance bottlenecks.
 Handling the dynamic nature of BFS, where the number of nodes at each level of the graph can vary significantly, is a challenge.

-4) **Synchronization and Concurrency Control**:

-Managing data synchronization across multiple threads and cores in GPUs is critical for maintaining algorithm correctness.
-Minimizing synchronization overhead is key to achieving high performance.

-5) **Graph Representation**:

-The choice of graph representation (e.g., adjacency list, adjacency matrix, compressed sparse row format) can significantly impact performance on GPUs.
-The representation should be optimized for parallel access and minimize memory footprint.

 **Implications on Efficiency and Scalability**